 When and how should a senior set up a POA?

 A senior’s wishes may not be known or respected without legal documentation, so it’s important to discuss a power of attorney with aging relatives.
-Don’t diminish the importance of power of attorney.
+The senior must be able to understand the POA to sign it.
+Witnesses to the signatures are necessary.

 Now is the time to talk about a POA

-Experts recommend establishing a power of attorney for an elderly parent before they need it, especially if they’ve received a concerning diagnosis.
-Patients diagnosed with early-stage dementia should set up a power of attorney before the disease progresses.
-If an aging relative is determined no longer competent to make their own decisions and doesn’t have a POA, then family members face a complicated, expensive legal process to set up a conservatorship or guardianship.
+Experts recommend establishing a power of attorney for elderly parents before they need it, especially if they’ve received a concerning diagnosis.
+For example, patients diagnosed with early-stage dementia should set up a power of attorney before the disease progresses.
+In addition, suppose an aging relative is determined no longer competent to make their own decisions and doesn’t have a POA.
+In that case, family members face a complicated, expensive legal process to set up a conservatorship or guardianship.

 Contact an elder law attorney